DEVESH-SHAH/Zomato-Restaurent_rating_ML-/README.md

 User Rating
 Other relevant features

-Model Training and Evaluation
+Model Training and Evaluation:
 The project explores various machine learning models including:

 Linear Regression
 Decision Trees
 Random Forest

-Results
+Results:
 The results of the model evaluation, including performance metrics for each model, are stored itself in the notebook.
 Detailed analysis and visualizations can be found in the notebook.

-Contributing
+Contributing:
 Contributions to the project are welcome.
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
 Please ensure that your contributions adhere to the project's coding standards and guidelines.